 Professional Development and First Year Experience (FYE)

-The Professional Development and First Year Experience programs are housed within the Center for Integrated Learning Experiences (CILE) to promote best practices for integrating the academic and professional experiences, in which all students participate.
+The Professional Development and First Year Experience programs are housed within the Academic Success Center (ASC) to promote best practices for student success by integrating the academic and professional experiences, in which all students participate.

 Cooperative and experiential learning is fully integrated in our academic and educational program and supports University learning outcomes.
 Over the course of their academic career, in cooperation with the Cooperative Education Office, students participate in professional development modules designed to allow them to reflect upon, plan for, and be intentional in their personal work experiences.